Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Standards for Scholarship

-Siena College recognizes different aspects of scholarship described by various terms, including the scholarship of discovery, artistic production, synthesis, integration, application, and pedagogy.
+Siena University recognizes different aspects of scholarship described by various terms, including the scholarship of discovery, artistic production, synthesis, integration, application, and pedagogy.
 As teacher-scholars, we engage in scholarship for several reasons: we wish to contribute to the advancement of knowledge, we wish to provide a model for our students, and we wish to enhance the reputation of our institution.
 Quality is always more important than quantity, but minimum quantity standards must prevail.

 Peer-reviewed (refereed) professional journal articles are the standard of reference for scholarship.
 We understand that there are many equivalents, that flexibility is necessary for the different disciplines across the three schools, and that standards must be clearly defined by departments in keeping with the general tenor of rigorous review.